scottyschup/ruby-curriculum/debugging/debugger.md

 ### Pay technical debt

-If you encounter buggy code that is poorly decomposed into methods **fix the design now**.
+If you encounter buggy code that is poorly decomposed into methods, **fix the design immediately**.
 You're going to want to fix the design eventually anyway; refactoring will probably create new bugs to fix, so you might as well deal with this bug at the same time.